Gordon Parks: A Legend who Helped Paved the Way for Black Artists

 His father was a farmer who grew potatoes, turnips, corn, tomatoes, greens, and beets.
 They also reared a few chickens, hogs, and ducks.

-He attended a segregated elementary school for both white and black people, but the black students were not allowed to participate in social activities.
+He attended a segregated elementary school for white and black people, but the black students were not allowed to participate in social activities.
 Instead, they were always discouraged from developing aspirations for higher education.

 At eleven years old, he was thrown into the Marmaton River by white boys who believed he couldn’t swim.
 When he turned fourteen, his mother died, and he spent the night sleeping beside his mother’s coffin.
 He was later sent to St. Paul, Minnesota, to live with his sister and her husband, where he managed to get a job at 15.